 (a) Each eligible infant or toddler and that infant's or toddler's family

 (1) timely, comprehensive, multidisciplinary

-assessment of the unique needs of each eligible infant and toddler, and assessment of the concerns and priorities of the families to appropriately assist them in meeting their needs and identify services to meet those needs; and
+assessment of the unique strengths and needs of each eligible infant and toddler, and assessment of the concerns and priorities of the families to appropriately assist them in meeting their needs and identify supports and services to meet those needs; and

 (2) a written Individualized Family Service Plan